Chapter 3

 “It’s urgent.
 I need to talk to her right away.”

-There is a brief pause before the door responds.
-“One moment, please.”
+After a brief pause, the door responds, “One moment, please.”

-“Morning,” she greets him warmly, her smile faltering as she notes the tension in his features.
+“Morning,” she greets him warmly, her smile faltering as she notes his tension.
+“How’d it go?”

 “I passed,” he replies with a shrug.